ska-sa/katgpucbf/doc/engines.rst

 Engine
     A single process which consumes and/or produces SPEAD data, and is managed by katcp.
-An F-engine processes data for one antenna; an XB-Engine processes data for an arbitrary subset of the correlator's bandwidth.
+An F-engine processes data for one antenna; an XB-Engine processes data for a configurable subset of the correlator's bandwidth.
 It is expected that a correlator will run more than one engine per server.

 Event